sk92129/localizesample/README.md

 flutter run
 ```

 The app will automatically detect the system language and display the appropriate translations.
 You can also manually switch languages using the profile icon in the app bar.
+On iOS, the app will automatically detect system language changes when it comes back to the foreground.